EDiLD/shiny_apps/glm_explorer/exercises.md

 `Model`: What is the difference between 'x+fac' and 'x+fac+x:fac' as model formula?

 `Model Summary`: What is the difference between 'x+fac' and 'x+fac+x:fac' as fitted terms?
+What is the slope for group B?

 `Model Coefficients`: What is the difference between 'x+fac' and 'x+fac+x:fac' as fitted terms?